the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 #### 1. Preparing to Install

-Before we install a BinderHub, we need to configure several pieces of information and save them in `yaml` files.
+Before we install a BinderHub, we need to configure several pieces of information and save them in YAML files.

 Create two random tokens:
 ```